 Saturday and Sunday 10am to 4pm

-$2: ACCESS Cardholders with photo ID, plus up to four family members at $2 each
+$2: SNAP EBT Cardholders and ACCESS Cardholders with photo ID, plus up to four family members at $2 each

-Free: Active duty military ID holder plus up to five family members
+Free: JASGP Members, Veterans, Active duty military ID holders plus up to five family members, Museum workers

 Parking is free.